monch1962/market-sentiment/README.md

 *   **Flexible Time-based Filtering:** Limit searches to articles published within a specific timeframe (e.g., last 5 days, 10 hours, or 1 month).
 *   **Configurable:** Control the market topic, number of articles, and more via command-line arguments.
 *   **REST API:** Expose the tool's capabilities via a FastAPI web service for programmatic access.
+*   **Healthcheck Endpoint:** A simple endpoint to verify the API's operational status.
+*   **Webform Interface:** A user-friendly web interface to submit parameters and view sentiment analysis results directly in the browser.
 *   **Dockerized Deployment:** Easily build and deploy the API within a Docker container.

 ## Requirements